Select Committee on the Statute Law Revision Bill: Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

 In 1889, the Interpretation Act 1889 (52 & 53 Vict. c.
 63) was passed, which generalised definitions used in acts of Parliament and provided rules of statutory construction.
 This rendered enactments unnecessary, for example the words "the Commissioners of Her Majesty's" before the word "Treasury" or the words "heirs and successors" after reference to the monarch.

-The Statute Law Revision Bill was first introduced on 1889 and had its first reading in the House of Lords on 26 July 1889, introduced by the Lord Chancellor, Hardinge Giffard, 1st Baron Halsbury.
+The Statute Law Revision Bill was first introduced in 1889 and had its first reading in the House of Lords on 26 July 1889, introduced by the Lord Chancellor, Hardinge Giffard, 1st Baron Halsbury.
 The bill had its second reading in the House of Lords on 1 August 1889 and was committed to a Committee of the Whole House, which met and reported on 8 August 1889, with amendments.

 The amended bill had its first reading in the House of Commons on 9 August 1889.
 The bill was withdrawn in the last week of the session, on 16 August 1889, following opposition on the ground that it sought to repeal enactments of the present reign without the authority of a select committee of the House of Commons.
-This led to delays in the publication of the new edition of the revised edition of the statutes.
+This led to delays in the publication of the new revised edition of the statutes.